ofuochi/SoftCanada/content/blogs/immigration/canada-s-express-entry-system-explained-what-it-is-and-how-to-increase-your-score.md

 Express Entry is more than a process – it’s a path to a new life.
 With the proper knowledge and strategy, you can improve your score, navigate the changes, and secure your permanent residency.
 Canada isn’t just looking for numbers.
 It’s looking for people ready to contribute, belong, and build.

-Wherever you are in your journey—whether you're just starting, waiting for an ITA, or building your profile step by step—we’re here for you.
+Wherever you are in your journey —whether you're just starting, waiting for an ITA, or building your profile step by step—we’re here for you.
 With information, encouragement, and lived experience, Soft Canada proudly walks this road with you.